 Students will be introduced into different aspects by lectures given by experts in the field followed by self-study assignments, which will be discussed in workgroups.
 Students will be trained in critical reading of recently published research papers and will practice in oral presentations and participation in discussions.
 Students will attend patient demonstrations, visit the outpatient clinic as well as diagnostic and research laboratories of the department of Hematology.
 Students will write a newspaper article and small reports on the experiments performed in the diagnostic and research laboratories.
 The course will be finished with a written exam consisting of a number of questions in which insight into working mechanisms of allogeneic stem cell transplantation and cellular therapies is tested.

 Students will be introduced into the following aspects of allogeneic hematopoietic stem cell transplantation:

 Normal hematopoiesis, hematological malignancies and their treatment modalities.

-Transplantation of a donor derived immune system in a cancer patient (allo-immunity); the desired anti-tumor effect and undesired complications known as graft versus host disease.
+Transplantation of an immune system from a healthy donor into a cancer patient (allo-immunity); the desired anti-tumor effect and undesired complications known as graft versus host disease.